TritonDataCenter/triton/docs/developer-guide/building.md

 make BITS_DIR=/root/MY_BITS usb
 ```

-You can also change 'usb' to 'coal' if you want to build the COAL image instead.
+You can also change 'usb' to 'coal' if you want to build the CoaL image instead.

 ## Building the platform image